jmcuneo/cs4241-websockets/README.md

-Ronak Wani, Lucas Sicard, Yuren Xue, Trevor Ng, and Nicholas Whalen.
+Ronak Wani, Lucas Sicard, Yuran Xue, Trevor Ng, and Nicholas Whalen.

 We added the following features to our app:
 -Assign users a unique indentifier